xp-framework/compiler/README.md

 Compilation
 -----------
-By default, XP Compiler will hook into the class loading chain and compile files on-demand.
-This keeps the code-save-reload/rerun development process typical for PHP.
-However, compilation can also be performed manually by invoking the compiler:
+Compilation can also be performed explicitely by invoking the compiler:

 ```bash
 # Compile code and write result to a class file